gdmueller/error-fixes/README.md

 # Fixing Errors

-In this lesson you will recieve more practice debugging javascript code.
+In this repository is 17 javascript files that will test your javascript debugging skills.

-## Getting Started
+## Getting Started on the Lesson
 First you will need to fork the repo.
-This will create a copy of the repository on you github account.
+This will create a copy of the repository on you github account this allows owner to keep a clean working code base while you can make changes on your own repo..
-To fork the repository look at the button at the top right. further instruction on forking and cloning can be found [here](https://docs.google.com/document/d/14byPrWvvdGPgPINLrZcSBIC6hEICGr2nkMpUctL3Yi4/edit#heading=h.9g8b9kmlg2ei)
+To fork the repository look for the fork button at the top right, under your profile image.
+Once you fork the repository to your account you will then need to clone the project into cloud9.
+Cloning a repository

+Further instruction on forking and cloning can be found [here](https://docs.google.com/document/d/14byPrWvvdGPgPINLrZcSBIC6hEICGr2nkMpUctL3Yi4/edit#heading=h.9g8b9kmlg2ei)